gapa64/inventory_getter/README.md

 python3 inventory_getter.py new_test_inv.db routers_file routers.txt --user root
 Password:
 ```
-If the routers file is used, the format of router file must be trivial and contain one hostname\ip-address per line
+If the routers file is used, the format of router file must be trivial and contain one hostname\ip-address per line.

-example:
+Example:
 ```
 10.85.150.69
 10.85.150.71
 ```
 #### Sample start
-Script throws the following notificcations to stdout during execution reporting its' progress.
+Script throws the following notifications to stdout during execution reporting its' progress.
 ```
 2022_10_26_21_17_13:10.85.150.69_trying_to_connect_to_fetch_data
 2022_10_26_21_17_22:10.85.150.69_conneceted